Lkeurentjes/Advent_of_code/2023/README.md

 - day 1 - calibration
     - For part 1 you need to find the first and last digit in a line and combine those, to get the sum of all lines.
     - For part 2 the digit can also be written in txt fromat, so with a little help form a dictionary I do the same.
+- day 2 - color cubes
+    - For part 1 you need to find out which games can be played with a set number of cubes and sum their id's
+    - For part 2 you need to get the minimum numbers of cubes for each game and calculate the power of the total games, by summing up the color multiplication.

 ## Todo's